How can we help?

 Who is going to be Accrediting These CMMC Auditors?

 An organization called the CMMC Accreditation Body.
-This is a non-profit organization that has signed an MOU with the DoD and will be the entity vetting and selecting C3PAOs.
-This process has not yet begun.
+This is a non-profit organization that has signed an MOU with the DoD and is the entity vetting and selecting C3PAOs.

 How do we Become a CMMC Auditor?